iterative/mlem.ai/content/docs/command-reference/pprint.md

 ## Description

 All MLEM objects can be printed to view their metadata.
-This includes generic metadata information such as requirements, type of object, hash, size, as well as object specific information such as `methods` for a `model` or `reader` for a `dataset`.
+This includes generic information such as requirements, type of object, hash, size, as well as object specific information such as `methods` for a `model` or `reader` for a `dataset`.

 Since only one specific object is printed, a `PATH` to the specific MLEM object